numtide/system-manager/documentation/docs/getting-started.md

 * Nix installed for all users

-* At least 16GB of disk space.
+* At least 12GB of disk space.
 (This is important in case you're running small systems, for example, in the cloud.)

 * Flakes turned on.
 (System Manager can work without Flakes, but for this Getting Started guide, we're using Flakes.)

 !!!
 Important
     System Manager does not work with the single-user installation option for Nix.

+!!!
+Important
+    At this time, System Manager requires flakes to be enabled.

 ## How can I tell whether Nix is installed for the whole system or just me?